phunware/maas-loyalty-android-sdk/README.md

 =====
 ![PhunToken logo](https://s3-us-west-1.amazonaws.com/honeybadger.phunware.com/phuncoin.png)

-`PhunToken Loyalty SDK` is an Android SDK that allows you to reward your users digital currency that can be exchanged for digital goods in your own PhunToken Loyalty SDK powered ecosystem.
+`PhunToken Loyalty SDK` is an Android SDK that allows you to reward reward your users for in-app customer behavior that helps promote increased brand awareness, engagement and loyalty.

 > ***<sub>note</sub>*** <br/>
 >  `PhunToken Loyalty SDK` currently only supports Android for  **SDK 23**+.